mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/05-automate-yourself-before-they-do.md

 Marcus is still there, now as Head of AI Strategy, making 40% more than before.
 Everyone else from his original team is looking for jobs.

+## The School Administrator Who Saved Her Department

+**Priya Patel's Prevention Strategy**: While Marcus automated from a position of strength, Priya faced automation from a position of vulnerability.
+As a 52-year-old school district operations coordinator in suburban Detroit, Priya managed student enrollment data, state reporting requirements, and budget tracking for 12 schools.

+When the district announced they were implementing AI-powered administrative software that could handle most of her manual tasks, Priya knew she had six months before her job disappeared.
+Instead of waiting, she took action.

+Priya spent evenings learning Python through free online courses.
+She started small—automating her daily email reports about student attendance.
+Then she built scripts to cross-reference enrollment data with state requirements.
+Finally, she created a dashboard that gave principals real-time insights into their school's performance metrics.

+By the time the district implemented their new software, Priya had become the person who configured it, trained others to use it, and built custom reports that the vendor couldn't provide.
+Her role evolved from "data entry coordinator" to "education technology specialist" with a 25% salary increase.

+"I didn't know anything about coding a year ago," Priya says.
+"But I knew my job better than any software vendor.
+I automated what I could and focused on what required human judgment."

 ## The Automation Paradox

 Here's the uncomfortable truth: the best way to survive automation is to automate yourself first.